-"Together, athletes and helpers show us that there are no obstacles or barriers which cannot be over-
+"Together, athletes and helpers show us that there are no obstacles or barriers which cannot be overcome," he said.

 "You are a sign of hope for all who commit themselves to a more inclusive society.

 "Every life is precious, every person is a gift and inclusion enriches every community and society."